Greetings from Imrie House: Background

+Singles

+"Angel to You (Devil to Me)" was released on April 25, 2005, as the band's debut single.
+Originally released on the EP of the same name, it later appears on the album as the sixth track.
+The song peaked at number seven on the US Hot Singles Sales chart.

+"Just the Girl" was released on May 31, 2005, as the album's lead single.
+The song became a commercial success, peaking at number 11.
+It also reached number one on the Digital Song Sales chart.
+The song received a gold certification by the Recording Industry Association of America (RIAA), with sales of 500,000 copies in the United States.
+The music video premiered on June 21, 2005, via MTV, and reached number three on Total Request Live.

+"Catch Your Wave" was released on November 8, 2005, as the album's second and final single.
+The song peaked at number eight on the US Bubbling Under Hot 100 and at number 37 on the US Pop Airplay charts.
+The music video premiered on November 7, 2005.

+Though it was not released as a single, a music video for "Say Goodnight" was released on April 19, 2006.

 Commercial performance

 The album debuted on the Billboard 200 at number 15 on September 3, 2005, marking the highest-ranking debut for any pop or rock band that year, selling 51,541 copies.
 It was also the best debut in Lava Records' history.
 Billboards Melinda Newman opined that the grassroots following the band had developed online responsible for the high debut.
 In its second week, the album dropped to number 28.

 In an era of declining album sales, the band moved 268,000 copies of the album by January 2006, considered disappointing in comparison to the sales of lead single "Just the Girl".
 "Part of me likes the idea of being a singles band," said Joe Guese to Rolling Stone at the time.
 As of March 2009, the album has sold 350,000 copies in the United States.